goToMain/libosdp/doc/index.rst

    :target: https://github.com/goToMain/libosdp/actions?query=workflow%3A%22Build+CI%22
    :alt: Build status

-This is an open source implementation of Open Supervised Device Protocol (OSDP) developed by `Security Industry Association`_  (SIA).
+This is a cross-platform open source implementation of IEC 60839-11-5 Open Supervised Device Protocol (OSDP).
 The protocol is intended to improve interoperability among access control and security products.
-OSDP is currently in-process to become a standard recognized by the American National Standards Institute (ANSI).
+It supports Secure Channel (SC) for encrypted and authenticated communication between configured devices.

-OSDP describes the communication protocol for interfacing one or more Peripheral Devices (PD) to a Control Panel (CP).
-The OSDP specification describes the protocol implementation over a two-wire RS-485 multi-drop serial communication channel.
-Nevertheless, this protocol can be used to transfer secure data over any physical channel.
+OSDP describes the communication protocol for interfacing one or more Peripheral Devices (PD) to a Control Panel (CP) over a two-wire RS-485 multi-drop serial communication channel.
+Nevertheless, this protocol can be used to transfer secure data over any stream based physical channel.
 Have a look at the `protocol design documents`_ to get a better idea.

+This protocol is developed and maintained by `Security Industry Association`_ (SIA).

 .. _Security Industry Association: https://www.securityindustry.org/industry-standards/open-supervised-device-protocol/
 .. _protocol design documents: protocol/index.html